Toshipiro/TypeScript_React_ReduxToolkit_ExtraReducers_Sample/README.md

 This application has two components.

-- PetInput component has a form for pet record.
+- PetInput component has a form to add a pet record.
 When clicked submit button, this posts it to REST server using Axios, then update state of Redux store using basic reduer.
 - PetList component shows a list of pets in store.
 When this component mounts, this gets data from REST server and update Redux store using extra reducer.

-If PetInput component add a pet, list of pet in PetList component will be updated automatically using Redux.
+If PetInput component add a pet record, list of pet in PetList component will be updated automatically using Redux.

 # Redux-toolkit Tutorials